natsumisawa/github-convs/README.md

 if you don't use zplug, clone this repo and source github.zsh

-its better that write this source command to login shell for example .zshrc
+its better write that source command to login shell for example .zshrc

 ## COMMAND
 ### git-che()